Replace Rusty Floor Panels

 Removing Spot Welds

-Cutting spot welds is not a quick or easy job.
-They should be cut out slowly with a spot weld cutter tool.
+Most American-made cars have 'spot welds' holding down their floors, and removing them is not a quick or easy job.
+They need to be cut out slowly with a spot weld cutting tool.

-When I first doing body panel replacement, I made the mistake of attaching my spot weld cutter to an air drill.
-All that did was quickly break the cutting teeth.
-You need to center-punch the spot weld before using the cutter.
+Before drilling, center-punch the spot weld before using the cutter.
 This prevents the cutter from "walking" off it's mark.
-Cut slowly with low rpms with an electric or cordless drill.
+Cut slowly with low RPM's with an electric or cordless drill.
 Be patient and let the bit slowly dig in.

 TIP: When drilling out spot welds, spray a little cutting fluid (or WD-40) on the cutting tip to keep it cool.